Let’s talk about investing for your future. One of those things you know you should be doing, but probably aren’t.

 Where currency matters is when you convert from the currency you have to the currency you will pay for your investments in, and the final conversion (after you sell your investments) to the currency you’re planning on spending the money in.

 These costs vary from broker to broker.
-Some will allow you to deposit any currency that you’d like (meaning you could convert your funds for cheap using a service like TransferWise or Revolut before depositing them with the broker).
+Some will allow you to deposit any currency that you’d like (meaning you could convert your funds for cheap using a service like TransferWise before depositing them with the broker).
 Some brokers also offer very competitive exchange rates themselves (could be 0.5% or less markup).

 Others may force you to exchange your money with them at extortionate rates of 2% markup or more—meaning a total loss of 4% for two conversions.
 Ouch.